 - Host with a company that pays attention to your blog security

 Since hosting allows your blog to be visible online, choosing the right hosting type is very crucial for your blog.
 There are mainly 3 types of web hosting, namely:-

 - Shared hosting.
 Here your blog is hosted on same server with other blogs/websites.

 - VPS Hosting.
-A single physical is partitioned with multiple servers each with own resources.
+A single physical server is partitioned with multiple virtual servers each with own resources.